emiliano-gandini-outeda/CommitPulse/README.md

 ## Configuration

 ### Schedule
-The workflow runs automatically every minute to check for repository updates.
+The workflow runs automatically every X minutes to check for repository updates.

 ### Repositories Monitored
 - All public repositories for the configured GitHub user